Northern Marianas slammed by strongest US storm his year

 The Northern Marianas have a population of about 55,000 people.

-Waves of 25 to 40 feet (6 to 12 meters) were expected around the eye of the storm and flooding is likely, forecasters said.
+Waves of 25 to 40 feet (6 to 12 meters) were expected around the eye of the storm, and flooding is likely, forecasters said.

-A typhoon warning was in effect for Saipan, Tinian and Rota and a tropical storm warning was in place for Guam and other southern islands.
+A typhoon warning was in effect for Saipan, Tinian and Rota.
+A tropical storm warning was in place for Guam and other southern islands.